-For fiscal year 2018, the Compensation Committee approved a target of 113% of each of the NEO's adjusted base salary following his annual performance review for long-term incentive grants.
-This was a reduction of 25% from our fiscal year 2017 target percentage of 150% of adjusted base salary.
+For fiscal year 2019, the Compensation Committee approved a target of 113% of each of the NEO's adjusted base salary following his annual performance review for long-term incentive grants.
+However, because the Company calculated the number of incentive awards by utilizing a stock price substantially higher than the fair market value on the date of grant, the actual amount of these grants was 82% of annual salary.
 The approved mix of awards consisted of 50% in RSUs, which vest ratably over three years, and 50% in PSUs, which vest ratably over three years based on the achievement of the performance measures year-over-year and continued employment with the Company.
 The Compensation Committee makes the ultimate determination regarding these grants and can increase or decrease the recommended awards.
-Based on the foregoing, the Compensation Committee approved the following annual equity awards which were granted on April 15, 2018:
+In calculating the number of shares to grant to NEOs in 2019, the Compensation Committee approved the use of a stock price (\$18.00) that was higher than the mean price (\$13.095) on the date of grant in order to conserve shares under the Company's Long-Term Incentive Plan.
+Based on the foregoing, the Compensation Committee approved the following annual equity awards which were granted on April 15, 2019:

-NAME ANNUAL EQUITY AWARD (\$) RSUs (\$) (75%) PSUs (\$) (25%) RSU SHARES PSU SHARES Kartsotis \$0.00 \$0.00 \$0.00 Boyer \$734,500 \$367,250 \$367,250 24,517 24,517 Belcher \$720,375 \$360,187 \$360,188 24,045 24,045 Hart \$741,280 \$370,640 \$370,640 24,743 24,743 McKelvey \$791,000 \$395,500 \$395,500 26,402 26,402
+NAME ANNUAL EQUITY AWARD (\$) RSUs (\$) (50%) PSUs (\$) (50%) RSU SHARES PSU SHARES Kartsotis \$0.00 \$0.00 \$0.00 Boyer \$575,446 \$287,723 \$287,723 21,972 21,972 Belcher \$540,090 \$270,045 \$270,045 20,622 20,622 Hart \$557,768 \$278,884 \$278,884 21,297 21,297 McKelvey \$592,706 \$296,353 \$296,353 22,631 22,631

-PSUs PSU grants are designed to reward executives for expanding gross margin and managing controllable costs.
+PSUs PSU grants are designed to reward executives for improving operating margin and managing controllable costs.
 In addition, these grants ensure management is focused on long-term strategic performance goals and maximizes retention.
 In prior years, PSUs were earned based on two independent metrics - sales growth and operating margin rate - and vesting was determined based on the Company's performance over a three year measurement period (three year cliff) relative to its peer group.
-Due to the challenges in determining our peer groups' financial goals and the continuous volatility in the retail industry, we moved away from measuring our performance against our external peer companies and changed PSU vesting too annual graded vesting.
+Due to the challenges in determining our peer groups' financial goals and the continuous volatility in the retail industry, in 2018 we moved away from measuring our performance against our peer companies and changed PSU vesting to annual graded vesting.

-2018 Performance Grant
+2019 Performance Grant

-For the 2018 PSU grant, PSUs are earned based on one metric - operating margin rate.
+For the 2019 PSU grant, PSUs are earned based on one metric - adjusted operating margin rate (calculated based on constant currency and excluding restructuring costs and intangible asset impairment).
 The PSUs vest ratably over three years based on the Company's performance year-over-year.
 The payout range enables executives to receive a variable award based on performance.
 Final distribution of the PSU awards could range from 0% to 200% of the PSUs originally granted depending on our performance during the measurement period.

-A specified percentage of the PSUs between 50% and 200% may vest at the end of each of the three years based on the achieved operating margin rate during the performance period as summarized as follows:
+One third of the PSUs between 50% and 200% may vest at the end of each of the three years based on the achieved operating margin rate specified below for year one and increased for each succeeding year based on the actual Company operating margin achieved for the preceding year each year during the performance period as summarized as follows:

-VESTING YEAR 1 METRIC OP MARGIN/SALES YEAR 2 METRIC OP MARGIN/SALES YEAR 3 METRIC OP MARGIN/SALES Threshold 50% 50 BPS increase 50 BPS increase 50 BPS increase Target 100% 100 BPS increase 100 BPS increase 100 BPS increase Maximum 150% 175 BPS increase 175 BPS increase 175 BPS increase Stretch 200% 250 BPS increase 250 BPS increase 250 BPS increase
+VESTING YEAR 1 METRIC OPERATING MARGIN YEAR 2 METRIC OPERATING MARGIN YEAR 3 METRIC OPERATING MARGIN Threshold 50% 5.5% 100 BPS increase 100 BPS increase Target 100% 6.0% 150 BPS increase 150 BPS increase Maximum 150% 6.5% 200 BPS increase 200 BPS increase Stretch 200% 7.5% 300 BPS increase 300 BPS increase